 Landmark: This luxury retail centre has a smaller selection but houses some of the biggest international fashion houses like Louis Vuitton and Gucci. landmark.hk

 Pacific Place: This is in Admiralty, a short cab ride or a single MRT stop away from Central.
-There are great food options here, and they have a lovely Santa at Christmas. pacificplace.com.hk
+There are great food options here, and they usually have a lovely Santa at Christmas. pacificplace.com.hk

-Hit the High Street
+High Street Highlights

 Causeway Bay is bursting with people and retail of all shapes and sizes.
 It has the largest mix of brands and offers a serendipitous approach that allows for stumbling your way through the streets discovering shop after shop.
 The eclectic variety of high-end luxury fashion, fast fashion and random interesting boutiques is simply fab.
 But don’t make the rookie mistake of going early in the morning; it’s all closed until just before midday.